unioslo/harborapi/docs/recipes/index.md

 # Recipes

-This section contains recipes for common Harbor API use cases that go beyond the basics.
+This section contains recipes for common Harbor API use cases that go beyond the basics by combining multiple API endpoints, or adding additional functionality such as concurrency.

-Most recipes make use of the `harborapi.ext` module which provides additional functionality for common tasks, such as concurrency and aggregation of multiple API calls.
+Most recipes make use of the `harborapi.ext` module which provides additional functionality for common tasks such as concurrency and aggregation of multiple API calls.
 For more information on the `harborapi.ext` module, see the [Extended unctionality](../usage/ext) page.

-For 1:1 spec-compliant endpoint methods, see [Endpoints](/endpoints)
+For the individual spec-compliant Harbor API endpoints, see [Endpoints](/endpoints)